Justice and its Reward

 And we'll call him wise (σοφὸν) because of that small part of himself that rules in him and makes those declarations and has within it the knowledge (ἐπιστήμην) of what is advantageous for each part and for the whole soul, which is the community of all three parts.

-And isn't he temperate (σώφρονα) because of the friendly and harmonious relations between the same parts, namely when the ruler and the ruled believe in common that the rational part should rule and don't engage in civil war against it?
+And isn't he temperate (σώφρονα) because of the friendly and harmonious relations between the same parts, namely when the ruler and the ruled believe in common that reason should rule and don't engage in civil war against it?

-Temperance is surely nothing other than that, both in the city and in the individual" (Republic IV.442b-d).
+Temperance is nothing other than that, in the city and in the individual" (Republic IV.442b).

 Perseus Digital Library:

 Plato, Euthyphro, Laches, Gorgias, Protagoras, Meno, Phaedo, Republic, Theaetetus

 Henry George Liddell, Robert Scott, A Greek-English Lexicon:

 ἀνδρεία, andreia, noun, "manliness, brave" (one of the cardinal virtues),